mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

         :rtype: float

-In most cases the :class:`Potential <atomsscripts.potentials.Potential>` class provided in :mod:`atomsscripts.potentials` can be used.
-This wraps a python callable that returns potential energy as a function of separation to provide the values returned by the :meth:`Potential.energy() <atomsscripts.potentials.Potential.energy>` method.
-The forces calculated by the :meth:`Potential.force() <atomsscripts.potentials.Potential.force>` method are obtained by taking the numerical derivative of the wrapped function.
+In most cases the :class:`Potential <atsim_potentials.Potential>` class provided in :mod:`atsim_potentials` can be used.
+This wraps a python callable that returns potential energy as a function of separation to provide the values returned by the :meth:`Potential.energy() <atsim_potentials.Potential.energy>` method.
+The forces calculated by the :meth:`Potential.force() <atsim_potentials.Potential.force>` method are obtained by taking the numerical derivative of the wrapped function.

-.. autoclass:: atomsscripts.potentials.Potential
+.. autoclass:: atsim_potentials.Potential
     :members:
     :undoc-members: